HTML Basics: Make Your Words Pop – Using Subscript and Superscript for Eye-catching Content

 With clear and azure-blue H2O over an area of more than 50km2 the sea is impressive and the snow-white sails of the Sunrise AuroraTM attract attention due to their different line heights.

-Use SUB and SUP to Create Simple Formulas
+Use sub and sup to Create Simple Formulas

 To display a formula on a web page, an image is usually used because HTML does not really do a good job with formulas.
 However, you can create simple formulas using the SUB and SUP HTML tags.
 These formulas will not become blurred or pixelated when the page is zoomed.